Decision Making in Drug Development via Inference on Power: Comparing Distribution Estimates

 One interpretation of a Bayesian prior is that ``random'' is synonymous with ``unknown'' and probability measures the experimenter's belief (``knowledge," ``judgment," ``opinion," etc.) so that the posterior measures belief about the unknown fixed true $\theta$ given the observed data.
-This interpretation is untenable because belief is unfalsifiable $-$ it is not a verifiable statement about the actual parameter, the hypothesis, nor the experiment.
-Another interpretation is that ``random'' is short for ``random sampling'' and probability measures the emergent pattern of many samples so that a Bayesian prior is merely a modeling assumption regarding $\theta$, i.e. the unknown fixed true $\theta$ was randomly selected from a known collection or prevalence of $\theta$'s (prior distribution) and the observed data is used to subset this collection, forming the posterior distribution (\citeauthor{good1965} 1965, 1966).
-The unknown fixed true $\theta$ is now imagined to have instead been randomly selected from the posterior.
+This interpretation is untenable because belief is unfalsifiable $-$ it is not an empirically investigable statement about the parameter, a hypothesis, nor an experiment.
+Another interpretation is that ``random'' is short for ``random variable'' (the act of sampling mapped to the real line) and probability measures the emergent pattern of many samples so that a Bayesian prior is merely a modeling assumption regarding $\theta$, i.e. the unknown fixed true $\theta$ was sampled from a known collection or prevalence of $\theta$'s (prior distribution) and the observed data is used to subset this collection, forming the posterior distribution (\citeauthor{good1965} 1965, 1966).
+The unknown fixed true $\theta$ is now imagined to have instead been sampled from the posterior.
 This interpretation is untenable because of the contradiction caused by claiming two sampling frames.
 The second sampling frame is correct only if the first sampling frame is correct, yet there can only be a single sampling frame from which we obtained the unknown fixed true $\theta$ under investigation.
 A third interpretation of a Bayesian prior is that ``random'' is synonymous with ``unrealized'' or ``undetermined'' and probability measures a simultaneity of existance so that $\theta$ is \textit{not} fixed and all values of $\theta$ are true simultaneously; the truth exists in a superposition depending on the data observed according to the posterior distribution (\citeauthor{schrodinger1980} 1980; \citeauthor{ballentine1970} 1970).
 This interpretation is untenable because it reverses cause and effect $-$ the population-level parameter depends on the data observed, but the observed data depended on the parameter.
 Ascribing any of these interpretations to the posterior allows one to make philosophical probability statements about hypotheses given the data.
-While the p-value is typically not interpreted in the same manner, it does show us the plausibility of a hypothesis given the data $-$ the ex-post sampling probability of the observed result or something more extreme if the hypothesis for the unknown fixed $\theta$ is true. \\
+While the p-value is typically not interpreted in the same manner, it does show us the plausibility of a hypothesis given the data $-$ the ex-post sampling probability of the observed result or something more extreme if the hypothesis for the unknown fixed $\theta$ is true.
+When interpreting a small p-value, either the null hypothesis is true and we have witnessed a rare event, or the null hypothesis is false.
+These statements are empirically investigable within a margin of error through repeated sampling. \\